 All enquiries relating to the RPL process or assistance needed should be addressed directly to:

 When applying for an evaluation for admission to RPL, the following documents must be submitted together to the Managing Director:

 (1) RPL application for admission a): application form; b): extended CV; c): credit claim

 It is the candidate's responsibility to make sure that he or she complies with the general admission criteria.

 Prospective candidates for RPL have to apply for it.
 To assess the eligibility of a prospective candidate for assessment, we need enough information to make a decision.
 This is a crucial step in the process because candidates are not always within reach for personal interviews.
 The preliminary application therefore has different sections:

 - Extended CV: The extended information should give an outline of your knowledge, skills and competencies.

 - Credit Claim: is a provisional credit claim form for the required subject knowledge and elective disciplines.
 If you are unsure of which credits to claim, EQASA will assist you on review of your application.

-Once you have been advised that your application to undertake the RPL assessment is successful, you will need to fulfill any additional requirements for that particular module or level.
+Once you have been advised that your application to undertake the RPL assessment is successful, you will need to fulfil any additional requirements for that particular module or level.

-e.g. a Level one first aid certificate / police clearance certificate.
+e.g. a Level one first aid certificate / police clearance certificate / school leavers' certificate.